recommend-games/blog/content/posts/sdj_designers/index.md

 ## Designer Hall of Fame

 This table includes designers with at least 2 wins or 5 nominations across all categories.
+Each entry shows the number of wins / nominations / recommendations for that designer in each category.
+Special awards are added in parentheses.

 | Designer | Spiel | Kennerspiel | Kinderspiel | Total |
 |:---------|:-----:|:-----------:|:-----------:|:-----:|